 - In order to give assurance of privacy, access to the browser’s history files is disabled.

-- Patrons will need to acknowledge the “Statement of Acceptable Use” (Section IV below) at the start of each desktop computer session.
+- Patrons will need to acknowledge the “Statement of Acceptable Use” (Article VI) at the start of each desktop computer session.

-The Cook Memorial Public Library District (the “Library”) provides access to electronic information, databases, media, and the Internet (“Electronic Information Networks”) on public desktop and portable laptop computer equipment on the Library’s premises (“Public Library Computers”) as an information resource tool.
-Electronic Information Networks and Public Library Computers will be collectively referred to as “Electronic Resources”.
+The Library provides access to electronic information, databases, media, and the Internet (“Electronic Information Networks”) on public desktop and portable laptop computer equipment on the Library’s premises (“Public Library Computers”) as an information resource tool.
+Electronic Information Networks and Public Library Computers will be collectively referred to as “Electronic Resources.”
 All electronic traffic originating from library connections shall be in accordance with the following guidelines.
-Failure to use Electronic Resources within the guidelines of acceptable use may result in suspension of access privileges, and/or loss of Library privileges.
+Failure to use Electronic Resources within the guidelines of Acceptable Use may result in suspension of access privileges, and/or loss of Library privileges.

-- Terminating a Public Library Computer session; and
+- Terminating a Public Library Computer session; and/or

 - Revoking a patron’s Library privileges.